signalfx/splunk-otel-java/docs/troubleshooting.md

 	...
 ```

-then it means that the javaagent cannot send trace data to the Smart Agent/Collector/Splunk backend.
+then it means that the javaagent cannot send trace data to the Smart Agent/OpenTelemetry Collector/Splunk cloud.

-Assuming you're using the default Jaeger Thrift exporter:

 1. Please make sure that `otel.exporter.jaeger.endpoint` points to the correct host:
    a Smart Agent or OpenTelemetry Collector instance, or the Splunk ingest URL.